MisterPea/Art-Portfolio/README.md

 Fine Art Portfolio
 ---
-This repository is composed of two parts:
+This repository is consists of two parts:
 * A SSR desktop-only CMS system
 * A SSG portfolio website